nytdev/nytdev/README.md

 - 👋 Hi, I’m @nytdev a Bachelor of Science and Information Technology Student
 - 👀 I’m interested in ... animes, role playing and rich story games.
-- 🌱 I’m currently learning ... for Front-End
+- 🌱 I’m currently learning ...
+HTML, CSS, Javascript, PHP, Bootstrap, and Laravel.
 - 💞️ I’m looking to collaborate on ... anyone that was willing to help me learn latest techs. that will broaden and improve my skillset.
 - 📫 How to reach me ... email me at ultraanton639@gmail.com
 - 😄 Pronouns: ...
 He/him